oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 HISAT2 is a fast and sensitive alignment program for mapping next-generation sequencing reads (both DNA and RNA) against the general human population (as well as against a single reference genome).

-**URL**
+**More Information**

 https://daehwankimlab.github.io/hisat2